Missouri Military and Veterans Benefits

 Has not received a MMFRF grant within the last 12 months

-Missouri War Medallion Program: Missouri offers medallions for Missouri resident Service members and Veterans of the U.S. Armed Forces that served during certain wartime periods.
+Missouri War Medallion Program: Missouri offers medallions for Service members and Veterans of the U.S. Armed Forces who served during certain wartime periods.
 Missouri currently offers the following medallions:

 World War II - December 7, 1941, through December 31, 1946

 D-Day, Jubilee of Liberty – June 6, 1944, through September 30, 1944